maddataanalyst/hextractor/README.md

 # Overview
 `HeXtractor` is a tool designed to automatically convert selected data in tabular format into a PyTorch Geometric heterogeneous graph.
 As research into graph neural networks (GNNs) expands, the importance of heterogeneous graphs grows.
 However, data often comes in tabular form, and manually transforming this data into graph format can be tedious and error-prone. `HeXtractor` aims to streamline this process, providing researchers and practitioners with a more efficient workflow.

+This package has been reviewed and published in the Journal of Open Source Software (JOSS).
+You can find the paper [here](https://joss.theoj.org/papers/10.21105/joss.08057).

+> Wójcik et al., (2025).
+HeXtractor: Extracting Heterogeneous Graphs from Structured and Textual Data for Graph Neural Networks.
+Journal of Open Source Software, 10(110), 8057, https://doi.org/10.21105/joss.08057

 # Features
 1. Automatic Conversion: Converts tabular data into heterogeneous graphs suitable for GNNs.
 2. Support for Multiple Formats: Handles various tabular data formats with ease.